VCGDEV/spring-project-template/README.md

 - Add `artifactory_user` & `artifactory_password` as environment variable environmet variable
--Run SQL scripts to load
+- Run SQL scripts to load

 database, you can get a copy from administrator